load msg file java – Email Watermarking with GroupDocs.Watermark

 Load and Initialize Watermarker for Email

-Overview: This feature shows how to load an email file and initialize the Watermarker, marking the starting point for any modification.
+Overview: This step shows how to load an email file and initialize the Watermarker, marking the starting point for any modification.

 Step 1: Import Necessary Packages